mrzdev/refreshpairlist/README.md

 - rocketry

 Side note: There is an ongoing rocketry issue with the newest version of freqtrade (pydantic dependency conflict).
-The hot fix is to run: `pip install rocketry --force` just after updating freqtrade.
+The hotfix is to run: `pip install rocketry --force` just after updating freqtrade.